nunorc/IBM-DS_Coursera_Capstone/Final-Report.md

 The final set of clusters, illustrated on a world map is available from [https://nunorc.github.io/IBM-DS_Coursera_Capstone/](https://nunorc.github.io/IBM-DS_Coursera_Capstone/).

-Future work includes adding more cities of interest to the initial dataset, coming up with other ways to represent the venues of interest, and include more sources of information concerning these venues available in the cities.
+Future work includes adding more cities to the initial dataset, coming up with other ways to represent the points of interest, and include more sources of information concerning the venues available in the cities.